 Combine low costs with the absence of any power requirements, and you have a cheap yet effective way of quickly communicating with other smart devices.
 From launching applications, to exchanging web addresses and purchasing a rail ticket, NFC aims to make our lives that little bit more convenient just by using our smartphones.

-Don’t be surprised if you see more and more of these little tags popping up over the next few years.
+Given the roll-out of mobile payment methods than can use NFC, more and more smartphones are shipping NFC communication enabled.
+Don’t be surprised if you see more and more of these little tags popping up all over the place..

 If you want to pick up some cheap tags for a project or just to mess around with, there are usually some pretty good deals available over at Amazon.com